 The price for travelcards used on public transportation in Stockholm are as follow:

-* Prices updated on January 2018.
-Exchange rate may differ.
+* Prices and exchange rate updated on April 2019.
+Current exchange rate may differ.

 With single tickets you are allowed to travel for 75 minutes and with travelcards during the indicated validity period.
 24-hour and 72-hour travelcards work in 24-hour periods, that is, upon activation at 2 PM on a given Monday it will be valid until Tuesday 2 PM or Thursday 2 PM respectively.
 7-day travelcards count calendar days.
 Upon activation at 11:50 PM on a given Monday night it will be valid until 11:59 PM on a Sunday night.
 Is it so?
 Yes.
 It experienced it myself when trying to use the cheapest way to travel to Arlanda aiport and not being able to do it because my card had already expired.

 What You Can Do in Stockholm With a Travel Ticket